janscience/FishFinder/R42-fishrecorder/README.md

    then blinks with random intervals and durations.
 Every 5 minutes a new file is opened as indicated by another series of 5 blinks.

-5. Close the recorder by screwing the housing on the lid.
+5. Close the recorder by screwing the housing onto the lid.
 Make sure the O-ring is still in the lid.
 The recorder keeps recording.

 6. Mount the recorder on your gear and go diving.